 I keep all my paper documents in an orange plastic folder.
 I’ve had it for years now; that’s why it has those dog ears.
 Proof that it is actually useful!
 Not planning to replace it anytime soon.
 My folder mostly contains my official documents: passports, certificates and transcripts.
 Basically, all the documentation an international student needs for study.
 Russians love paperwork, so no matter how much I try avoiding paper, they always find a way to make sure I have some.

 I use A5 squared papers for tests during classes.
 I do classwork on my iPad Pro if I don’t have to submit it.
 I have different colours for my papers; trying to spice up my stationery collection!

-I also have an old road sign chart.
-I got it when I was trying to get my driver’s license ages ago.
+I also have an old road sign chart, I got it when I was trying to get my driver’s license ages ago.
 It doesn’t belong to me, so I have no right to throw it out.
-I intend to return to my mom when I go home.
-I’m not sure she remembers she it though; knowing my mother; she probably does!
+I intend to return it to my mom when I go home.
+I’m not sure she remembers it though; knowing my mother, she probably does!

 My pens are not the most beautiful looking, but they get the job done.
 Most of them don’t even have lids on!
-The one pen that does, the lid has a massive hole in it!
+The one pen that does, has a lid with a massive hole in it!
 I have no idea how that happened.
 I haven’t bought pens in a very long time.
 Years in fact!

 Then lastly I have some old bond paper.
 I have had it for a while, lying idle in my folder.
 I use it for clerking patients when my professors won’t let me do it on my iPad pro.
 Those cases are rare though.